stateofindiasbirds/myna/README.md

 Release 2.1a: Added Boundary in Web and report for polygon and files + all pending issues on map(area calculation difference).
 Updated all English fonts to  Gandhi-Sans font.
 Release 2.1b: Added Boubdary in the Report & PDF even for Geography.

+# MYNA v2.0
+Updated Database to year 2024.
+Release 2.0a: Updated Category of some species and removed some 2023 old data and inserted updated one with update of data till 31st May 2024.
+Release 2.0b: Frontend update - added footer to about and instruction Page.
+Extended date year till 31st may 2024